 Venous Thromboembolism Symptoms

-Call your doctor right away if you think you may have symptoms of VTE.
-Deep vein thrombosis should be taken seriously, as it may lead to pulmonary embolism.
+Call your healthcare provider right away if you think you may have symptoms of VTE.
+Deep vein thrombosis (DVT) should be taken seriously, as it may lead to a life-threatening pulmonary embolism (PE).

 Symptoms of VTE can include:

 - Swollen and tender legs that are painful to the touch, if you have blood clots that block blood flow to your leg veins (deep vein thrombosis or DVT)

 - Shortness of breath and pain when breathing, if you have a blood clot that travels to the lungs (pulmonary embolism)